amy324/Steam-Games-Data-CLI-App/README.md

 ## Compatibility

-- **Operating System**: This tool is primarily developed and tested on Windows environments.For best results, consider running the .exe file you compile from cmd.exe.
+- **Operating System**: This tool is primarily developed and tested on Windows environments.
+For best results, consider running the .exe file you compile (steam-scraper.exe) from cmd.exe.
 While the core functionality should work on other platforms, the file opening mechanism may be Windows-specific.
 Compatibility with macOS and Linux is not guaranteed.
 - **Dependencies**: Requires Go version 1.16 or higher and the `goquery` library.
 All dependencies are managed via Go Modules.

 ## Legal